Film: Meet Dave

 - Fish out of Water: Played a little better than most, the aliens are relatively new to Earth culture, but are actually able to deduce most things and not stand out too horribly.

 - Friend or Idol Decision: At the climax of the movie, Dave is left with just enough power to either get the orb out of the ocean, saving Earth, or lift off and return home to Nil.
 Luckily, Josh's quick thinking enables the aliens to do both .

 - Hey, It's That Guy!: Stu Price is the villain.

-- Is This Thing Still On?: when the ship is taken into custody by the police, Number Two begins his mutiny, but doesn't realize at firtst that the communication system is still open.
-Hence the two cops who were interrogating "Dave" hear him fiercely arguing with himself, until Number Two realises it and order to close the speakers.
+- Is This Thing Still On?: When the ship is taken into custody by the police, Number Two begins his mutiny, but doesn't realize at first that the communication system is still open.
+Hence the two cops who were interrogating "Dave" hear him fiercely arguing with himself, until Number Two realises it and orders the speakers turned off.

 - Macguffin: The terraforming orb.